mbajdik/website-compiler/doc/CLI.md

  -l,--loglevel <arg>   Specify the log level (e.g.: for errors only: 0)
-    --logfile <arg>    The file to save the log to, otherwise ([root]/.wmake/logs/[date].log -o,--save-dir <arg>   The directory to save the output to, if not in wmake.json (otherwise in [root]/.target/) -r,--root <arg>       The project root, wmake.json is used by default (or the CWD if it's not supplied) -z,--zip <arg>        The zip file to save the output to, otherwise saved
+    --logfile <arg>    The file to save the log to, otherwise ([root]/.wmake/logs/[date].log
+    --no-log           Fully disables logging -o,--save-dir <arg>   The directory to save the output to, if not in wmake.json (otherwise in [root]/.target/) -q,--quiet            Will not output anything unless an error occurs -r,--root <arg>       The project root, wmake.json is used by default (or the CWD if it's not supplied) -z,--zip <arg>        The zip file to save the output to, otherwise saved